 - Style guides.
 A style guide provides the details of various app functions, ensuring that the design is consistent.

 - Mockups.
-They show the flow of an app and are the sort of combination of wireframes and style guides.
+They show the flow of an app and are a sort of combination of wireframes and style guides.
 It’s a high-fidelity version of a design.

 - Prototype.
-While mockups can provide a static view on how an app looks and functions, a prototype can show how it really works.
-It’s a demo version of the app, providing the understanding of visual interface, user experience and flow of the end product.
+While mockups can provide a static view of how an app looks and functions, a prototype can show how it really works.
+It’s a demo version of the app, providing an understanding of the visual interface, user experience, and flow of the end product.

 At this stage, it might be a good idea to engage somebody outside of your team or even a studio to check the app before passing the design to developers so as to reduce the number of possible mistakes before the coding stage of a mobile app development lifecycle begins.

-This stage involves the actual coding of an app, as well as a number of additional activities like checking on the stores’ guidelines, for example, so as an app does not get rejected.
+This stage involves the actual coding of an application, as well as a number of additional activities like checking on the stores’ guidelines, for example, so that the project does not get rejected.

 After defining every point and getting a high-resolution version of every single screen, developers start with the coding process.

 Developing an app is a stage that consists of several large parts:

 - Back-end/server side.
 This is primarily about databases and other server-side elements like storage solutions.

 - API.
 API is a way for an app to connect with its back-end server as well as with tools and systems that you already use in your business.